achillessaxby/PUI2016_aes807/HW6_aes807/README.md

   - Achilles Saxby

 #### Aaron D' Souza completed the code for the Assignment_2_Solutions with the help of the group.
-#### Achilles Saxby (me) completed the Authorea paper publishing with extensive help from the group including editing and finalizing
+#### Achilles Saxby (me) completed the Authorea paper publishing with extensive help from the group including editing and finalizing.